pradipbhatt/FwuNotes/README.md

 # React + Vite

-This is my project for soeNotes
+This is my project for soeNotes for engineering students wt far Western University!

 Currently, two official plugins are available: